-- (a) Except for published informational content, a warranty to a licensee extends to persons for whose benefit the licensor intends to supply the information or informational rights and which rightfully use the information in a transaction or application of a kind in which the licensor intends the information to be used. - (b) A warranty to a consumer extends to each individual consumer in the licensee's immediate family or household if the individual's use was reasonably expected by the licensor. - (c) A contractual term that excludes or limits third-party beneficiaries is effective to exclude or limit a contractual obligation or contract liability to third persons except individuals described in subsection (b). - (d) A disclaimer or modification of a warranty or remedy which is effective against the licensee is also effective against third persons to which a warranty extends under this section.
+(a) Except for published informational content, a warranty to a licensee extends to persons for whose benefit the licensor intends to supply the information or informational rights and which rightfully use the information in a transaction or application of a kind in which the licensor intends the information to be used.

+(b) A warranty to a consumer extends to each individual consumer in the licensee's immediate family or household if the individual's use should have been reasonably expected by the licensor.

+(c) A contractual term that excludes or limits the persons to which a warranty extends is effective except as to individuals described in subsection (b).

+(d) A disclaimer or modification of a warranty or remedy which is effective against the licensee is also effective against third persons to which a warranty extends under this section.